JosephMcGrath/josephmcgrath.github.io/markdown/Geology and Geomorphometry.md

 ### Erodability

-I have a fairly limited training in the theory of erosion but as I see it, the main factors are:
+I have a fairly limited training in the theory of erosion but as I understand it, the main factors are:

 * The meso-scale properties of the rock.
-    * Prone to fractures etc.
+    * Some rocks will be more prone to fracturing etc than others,
-    * Chemistry -
+    * Chemistry - some rocks (e.g. limestone) will erode when exposed to carbonic acid,
+* Local tectonics
-* The environment the rock's in.
+* The environment the rock's in -
 * Location-specific issues.
 * Human interaction.